mingus-sessions/nsmls/README.md

 See nsmls -h for other options.

-Developers that have NSM support in their application, should provide a xdg *.desktop file with the key 'X-NSM-Exec' in it, to be detected by nsmls.
-Please ask them to include it.
-A example of a desktop file (drumkv1) is included.
+Developers that have NSM support in their application, should provide a xdg *.desktop file with the following keys in it:
+X-NSM-Exec=executable_name
+X-NSM-Capable=true
+Nsmls checks the X-NSM-Exec key, if it's missing, the application won't be detected by nsmls.
 You can include your specific user settings in src/config/config.def.py.

 See CUSTOMIZATION.md for customizing nsmls.